Azure/iot-hub-device-update/tools/AduCmdlets/README.md

         -DeviceCode
     ```

     **Note**: `MSAL.PS` cannot be loaded into the same session as `AzPowershell` due to an [unresolved issue](https://github.com/AzureAD/MSAL.PS/issues/32).
-To workaround that, use them from separate PowerShell sessions.
+For workaround, use them in separate PowerShell sessions.

 5. `ImportSampleBundleUpdate.ps1` script contains the sample code for creating a bundle update, and importing it to ADU using
 REST API.
 The update uses this README file as a payload and cannot actually be installed to a device.